About the role

 Purpose of the role

-As a ‘trusted adviser’ to the CEO and Executive Team, this key executive leadership role will ensure that the Stroke Foundation has the organisational and workforce capacity, capability and culture to achieve its strategic objectives.
+As a ‘trusted adviser’ to the CEO and Executive Team, this key leadership role will ensure that the Stroke Foundation has the organisational and workforce capacity, capability and culture to achieve its strategic objectives.

 - Design, implement and evaluate the People and Culture Strategy to ensure that the Stroke Foundation achieves its strategic and operational objectives and manages human capital risks.